ufz/ogs/web/content/docs/benchmarks/reactive-transport/wetland/Wetland/index.md

 Both, OGS-6 and OGS-5 simulations yield the same results.
 For instance, the difference between the OGS-6 and the OGS-5 computation for the concentration of $S_A$  expressed as root mean squared error is 1.11e-4 g L$^{-1}$ (over all time steps and mesh nodes); the corresponding relative mean squared error is 0.37%.
-The relatively high error may be associated with the missing transport or charge in the OGS-6 simulation, which affects computations by Phreeqc.
+The relatively high error may be associated with the missing transport or charge in the OGS-6 simulation, which affects computations by PHREEQC.
 Please note that due to the long computation time of the simulation (~13 h), the corresponding test (Wetland_1d.prj) is reduced to the first four time steps (28800 s).

 {{< img src="Wetland_1d.gif" title="Fig. 3: Simulated concentrations of solutes (left) and bacteria (right).
 Solid lines represent solutions by OGS-5; dashed lines represent solution by OGS-6.">}}